 Nieuwe Kerkhof 1, entrance: Oude Boteringestraat 13

 Last updated on 11-6-2021

 Binding Study Advice (BSA)

 The University of Groningen has a 'Binding Study Advice' (BSA).
-During 2020-2021 the BSA entails that a student needs to earn 35 out of a possible 60 ECTS in the first year of enrolment.
+In the academic year 2021-2022 the BSA entails that a student needs to earn 45 out of a possible 60 ECTS of the propaedeutic phase

 If a student does not meet this requirement, s/he can no longer participate in the programme for a period of two years.

-Students who deregister from the programme before March 1 2021 will not receive a BSA.
-Please note: DUO has a '1 February regulation'.
+Students who deregister from the programme before March 1 2022 will not receive a BSA.
+Please note: DUO has a'1 February regulation'.